Skip to content

 A microservices architecture places more importance on data interfaces and customer-centric business processes.
 This enables businesses to better leverage their data to gain insights on their operations versus having the data locked away in separate, monolithic software silos.
 For more information on a data-centric mindset, see my article, You Need To Think Data Centric To Be A Successful Business: Stop Being Data Driven, Application Centric.

+Though microservices architecture brings many advantages to businesses, there are challenges when leveraging this type of architecture.
 Below are some of the key disadvantages and cautions with using microservices.
-Additionally with these disadvantages, I’ll provide examples of how to mitigate the challenges that come with using a microservices architecture.
+Additionally with these disadvantages, I’ll provide examples of how to mitigate these challenges.

 One way to mitigate this microservices challenge is to implement an API gateway.
 This type of solution can streamline communication patterns.
 Additionally, this solution can provide a single entry point to better manage the increased communications complexity inherent within a microservices architecture.